LOGISTICS FOR COMMENCEMENT WEEKEND – May 16-18, 2014

 All-University Commencement Ceremony

-This ceremony will be held on the lawn between Ballou and Bendetson Halls.
-It is at this ceremony that Dean Bosworth asks our graduates to stand as a group and formally confers Fletcher degrees.
+This ceremony will be held on the lawn between Ballou and Bendetson Halls, also known as The Green.
+It is at this ceremony that Dean Stavridis asks our graduates to stand as a group and formally confers Fletcher degrees.
 All Fletcher graduates are expected to participate.
-Formation for The Fletcher School student procession will begin at 8:30 a.m. in Blakeley Courtyard.
+Formation for the Fletcher School student procession will begin at 8:30 a.m. in Blakeley Courtyard.
 There is no alphabetical marching order.

 At 7:30am (before the All University Commencement Ceremony), a light breakfast for Fletcher students will be served, under a tent in Blakeley courtyard, including champagne toasts delivered by several members of the graduating class.
 Please arrive at the breakfast in cap and gown.